socketio/socket.io-website/docs/categories/01-Documentation/troubleshooting.md

 ### Possible explanations

+#### Something between the server and the client closes the connection

+If the disconnection happens at a regular interval, this might indicate that something between the server and the client is not properly configured and closes the connection:

+- nginx

+The value of nginx's [`proxy_read_timeout`](https://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_read_timeout) (60 seconds by default) must be bigger than Socket.IO's [`pingInterval + pingTimeout`](../../server-options.md#pinginterval) (45 seconds by default), else it will forcefully close the connection if no data is sent after the given delay and the client will get a "transport close" error.

+- Apache HTTP Server

+The value of httpd's [`ProxyTimeout`](https://httpd.apache.org/docs/2.4/mod/mod_proxy.html#proxytimeout) (60 seconds by default) must be bigger than Socket.IO's [`pingInterval + pingTimeout`](../../server-options.md#pinginterval) (45 seconds by default), else it will forcefully close the connection if no data is sent after the given delay and the client will get a "transport close" error.

 #### The browser tab was minimized and heartbeat has failed

 When a browser tab is not in focus, some browsers (like [Chrome](https://developer.chrome.com/blog/timer-throttling-in-chrome-88/#intensive-throttling)) throttle JavaScript timers, which could lead to a disconnection by ping timeout **in Socket.IO v2**, as the heartbeat mechanism relied on `setTimeout` function on the client side.